Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Senate Economics Legislation Committee

-The Bill has been referred to the Senate Economics Legislation Committee for inquiry and report.
+The Bill has been referred to the Senate Economics Legislation Committee (the Committee) for inquiry and report.
 The initial reporting date was 24 June 2024.
 However, the Committee has agreed to seek an extension to 2 August 2024.[1]

 Senate Standing Committee for the Scrutiny of Bills